davidefavia/nope/README.md

 10. MySQL search and replace for URLs.
 11. Write instructions for customer on how to insert new content, manage images, carousels, widgets and anything else I developed to customize every single _fu**ing_ box/carousel/list in the sidebar/footer (that probably will never change in future).

-(Maybe a lot of this stuff is achievable via plugins I never used or discovered or learnt how to use.
-Things could be easier event with this workflow.)
+(Maybe a lot of this stuff is achievable via plugins I never used or discovered or learnt how to configure.
+Things could be easier even with this workflow, but not for me at this time.)

 I'm tired of this workflow, I'm tired of an heavy administration interface and different plugins UI.
 I spent more time to hide features or configure administration than to develop good code, I neither updated my code customizations nor the platform.
 I NEVER had the need to add plugins or change theme _on-the-fly_ through administration interface when in production without deploying code from local environment (even if a single _CSS_ line).